Zalrioth/Mana/README.md

 ## Getting Started

-Build as a lib or dll with CMake and you should be good to go.<br/>
+Build with CMake and you should be good to go<br/>

 ### Features